Capitol Theatre, Singapore

-Capitol Theatre, briefly Kyo-Ei Gekijo, is a historic cinema and theatre located in Singapore.
+Capitol Theatre is a historic cinema and theatre located in Singapore.
 It was adjoined to four-storey building known as the Capitol Building.
 The Capitol Theatre was considered one of Singapore's finest theatres in the 1930s during that time.

 History

 In 1929, Mirza Mohamed Ali Namazie, a Persian businessman of the Namazie family, commissioned the theatre to be built in Singapore, with S. A. H. Shirazee, an Indian-Muslim merchant and community leader, and the South African brothers Joe and Julius Fisher from First National Pictures, joined in to form Capitol Theatres Ltd as its operator.
 Namazie would serve as the theatre company's chairman with Shirazee as director, Joe Fisher as managing director and his brother Julius Fisher as the publicity manager.